-What to Wear in Paris in the Winter
+What to Pack for Paris in the Winter

 This blog post may contain affiliate links.
 I may earn a small commission for any purchases made through these links.
 Click here for the disclosure statement.

-Paris winters have a charm like no other.
-While summer is considered peak tourism time, I love visiting Paris in the winter when you really can experience the city like a local with fewer crowds and shorter lines.
-There are also so many incredible exhibitions and museums to escape the cold weather.
+Paris in winter possesses a quiet charm like no other.
+While summer is considered peak tourism time, I love visiting the French capital in the colder months when you can really experience the city like a local.
+There are fewer crowds, shorter lines, plus a rich cultural calendar with exhibitions and events that let you escape the often dreary outdoors.

-I've had the opportunity to visit Paris during every season, including the winter.
+I've had the opportunity to visit Paris in every season, including the winter.
 If you've read my post on spending the holidays alone, you'll know that I even spent Christmas there one year.

-If you've got a winter trip to Paris on your calendar or you're considering one, this post covers everything you need to know about what to wear in Paris in winter.
-I'm sharing several Paris winter outfits and tips on what to pack to blend in with the locals and stay warm as you explore the city.
+If you've got a winter trip to Paris on your calendar or you're considering one, this guide covers everything you need to know about what to wear in Paris in winter.
+From my carefully considered Paris winter packing list to style tips that help you blend in with the locals, you’ll be prepared to stay warm, travel light, and dress with Parisian panache this season.

-Visiting Paris in the winter?
+Planning a trip to Paris this winter?
 Get inspired with these recommended reads:

 When is Winter in Paris?

 Winter in Paris starts in late December and lasts through mid-March when spring starts to arrive.
 The festive season kicks off in late November with Christmas markets throughout the city.
-The city becomes quieter as the winter season continues into January and February.
+After the holidays pass, Paris becomes quieter as the winter season continues into January and February.

 Paris Winter Weather